bguthro/nyt-fun-ruin/README.md

 ## How does this work?

-This relies on you logging into NYT via your browser at least once.
+This relies on you logging into NYT via Chrome at least once.
 It then uses the cookie from that session to go look up solutions for:

 - The daily mini
 - Wordle